felipeangeloben-create/BonziWORLD-Revived-New/classic/README.md

 npm install
 node index.js
 ```
-After this, BonziWORLD will be accessible on port 3000. (http://localhost:3000/)
+After this, BonziWORLD Revived will be accessible on port 3000. (http://localhost:3000/)
 ## Disclaimer
 I'm not responsible if you screw up anything with your computer while setting this up.
 I have no idea how you would, but someone will find a way.
 I also will not provide support for installing dependencies.
 If you have everything installed properly, the above commands will work.